schambig/holbertonschool-printf/README.md

 - [Authors](#authors)

 ## Description
-This custom function, which we named _printf(), emulates some of the funtionalities of the builtin C printf() function.
+This project emulates some of the funtionalities of the builtin C printf() function.

 The  function  _printf() prints strings to the standard output.
 The function prints under the control of a format string that specifies how subsequent arguments are converted for output.